Bird Family of Burke County, North Carolina

 For an online genealogy database which includes these Bird descendants and related families, go to https://willbraffitt.org/roots/.

-The first land record in NC that has been located for this family is a 1778 Wilkes County, NC deed for land along the south side of the Yadkin River which references Benjamin Bird.
+The first land record in NC that has been located for the family of Benjamin Bird is a 1778 Wilkes County, NC deed for land along the south side of the Yadkin River which references Benjamin Bird.
 Benjamin is mentioned in the 17-Aug-1779 Wilkes County marriage bond between Thomas Allison and Casandrew Bird.
 A 1780 Wilkes, NC deed also references Benjamin Bird's land on the south side of the Yadkin River.
 Benjamin is listed in the Wilkes County, NC tax list for 1784.
 Jonathan Bird is listed in 1785, and Thomas Bird is listed in both years.
 Thomas Bird married Elizabeth Heatley in Wilkes County in 1784.

 A Thomas Bird is also listed in the tax list for Greenbrier County, VA (now in WV) for 1783-1786 where Richard Bird would later marry Elizabeth Westlake around 1794.